skalyaanamoorthy/PSLMs/README.md

 ```

 🚩 **Skip to here if using Docker**
+*Make sure your virtual environment is activated `source /opt/venv/bin/activate` and you are in the correct directory `cd /app`*

 3. To run inference you will need to preprocess the mutants in each database, obtaining their structures and sequences and modelling missing residues.
 You can accomplish this with preprocess.py.
 Assuming you are in the base level of the repo, you can call the following: